gmartin1603/tcr-parking/requirements/Parking-and-Ordering.md

 The platform will allow customers to reserve a parking spot advance and after parking if available.
 The parking lot attendant will have a specialized view that will allow them to see the parking spots that are reserved and the parking spots that are available.
 The platform will also allow customers to order their drinks, snacks, and/or merchandise for pickup before the show and/or durning intermission.
 The platform will provide customers with a unique order number that they can use to pick up their order and a link for updating order and checking status.

 ## Features
-- Customers can reserve and pay for their parking spot in advance.
-- Customers can order their drinks, snacks, and/or merchandise for pickup before the show and/or durning intermission.
-- Real time tracking of parking spots and orders.
 - Automated syncing of parking spaces, merchandise, and concessions sold with tickets.
 - Integration with existing Square POS payment system.
 - User accounts and views for Admin, Parking Lot Attendant, and Concession Stand Worker.
-- Admin portal for managing the system and viewing reports.

 ### Parking Lot Reservation
 - Customers can reserve a parking spot in advance